Everton defender John Stones has handed in a transfer request in an attempt to force through a move to Chelsea.

 Everton have been resolute in their determination to hang on to the highly-rated 21-year-old and manager Roberto Martinez has insisted throughout the saga the centre-back is not for sale.

-Martinez, who is becoming increasingly weary of having to field questions about Stones, refused to even discuss what the club’s response would be should the player hand in a transfer request when he was asked about it yesterday.
+Martinez, who is becoming increasingly weary of having to field questions about Stones, refused to even discuss what the club's response would be should the player hand in a transfer request when he was asked about it on Tuesday.

 Sanctioning a departure now would undermine their previous apparent show of strength in insisting the player, who has four years remaining on his contract, is not for sale.